New diagnosis of epilepsy? Introduction to the condition

 Sudden Unexpected Death in Epilepsy (SUDEP)

 SUDEP affects about one in a 1000 adults with epilepsy every year.
-We do not know exactly why it happens, but some people can unexpectedly die from seizures.
+[10] It is currently not known exactly why it happens, but some people can unexpectedly die from seizures.
 It appears that SUDEP is more common among people who have seizures during their sleep.
-There are various things you can do to reduce the risk of SUDEP.
+Ask your doctor about how to reduce the risk of SUDEP.

 Mental health

-Seizures are highly disruptive and unpredictable, which can make living with epilepsy difficult.
-Many people with epilepsy experience periods of anxiety or depression.
-It’s valuable to monitor how you’re feeling, and seek out support - there’s so much help available.
+Seizures are highly disruptive and unpredictable.
+Some people with epilepsy experience periods of anxiety or depression.
+It’s valuable to monitor how you’re feeling, and seek out support - there’s help available.

 How will epilepsy affect your life?

-A new diagnosis of epilepsy is likely to affect many parts of your life.
+A new diagnosis of epilepsy can affect many parts of your life.
 While you may face some limitations, many people with epilepsy find they continue to enjoy a rich and fulfilling life.

 Jobs and work - is epilepsy a disability?

-You should be able to do most jobs with epilepsy, and it is considered a disability in the United States.
+Some people with epilepsy are able to work.
+Epilepsy is considered a disability in the United States.
 That means employers must make reasonable accommodations to the workplace to enable you to work.
-That said, there are a handful of types of jobs which you will not be able to do if your seizures are not fully controlled.
+That said, there are a handful of types of jobs which you will not normally be able to do if your seizures are not fully controlled.
+These include being a pilot and joining the military, among others.

 Driving